Skill Blitz Sale-mobile

 In this article

-Top 10 Jenkins Plugins with Features for 2024
+Top 20 Jenkins Plugins with Features for 2024

-In simpler words, if you want to deliver software faster while maintaining excellent quality, Jenkins is the best CI/CD solution.
+Jenkins plugins extend its efficacy by integrating Jenkins with every tool present in the DevOps toolchain to ensure CI/CD.
 But its vast collection of plugins may confuse any beginner, as you never know which plugin will suit your project until you’re testing each.
-Since it’s a tedious job, we’ve curated this list of the top 20 Jenkins plugins with features that are must-haves for app development.
-Have a look.
-If you want to learn about other advantages of Jenkins and how to use them for your project, sign up for Jenkins Full Course.
+Since it’s a tedious job, we’ve curated this list of the top Jenkins plugins with features.

-Jenkins plugins are the main components that allow you to customize a Jenkins environment in a way that meets the unique requirements of a company or individual user.
+Jenkins plugins in DevOps are the main components that allow you to customize a Jenkins environment in a way that meets the unique requirements of a company or individual user.
 More than 1,800 plugins are available to install on Jenkins to integrate different build tools, analytic tools, and other cloud providers.
-These plugins cover everything from managing the source code to app administration, platform support, determining UI/UX, and building management.
+These Jenkin plugins example cover everything from managing the source code to app administration, platform support, determining UI/UX, and building management.

+You can install plugins in Jenkins and their dependencies from the update center.
 For a DevOps engineer, it’s important to have complete knowledge of the most-used plugins.
 Only then can you deliver apps faster.
-Best DevOps Training processes help you learn everything.
+Best DevOps training processes help you learn everything.

-Top 10 Jenkins Plugins and Their Features
+Top 20 Jenkins Plugins and Their Features

 1. Git Plugin